Strategic Dialogue Assessment: The Crooked Path to Innocence: Intrinsic Evaluation

-\paragraph{\name{} captures objective aspects of outcome judgments.} Our metrics reflect decision-making driven by more objective reasons, such as logical argumentation and certain aspects of credibility building, but not personal emotions.\footnote{For example, a witness’s admission of taking medication may objectively raise concerns about their mental state---an inference grounded in logical reasoning.
-In contrast, discrediting a witness solely because they do not attend church, as might occur with a biased juror, reflects a subjective and emotionally driven judgment.} To test this, we fit two separate multiple logistic regression models: one conditioned on outcome decisions attributed to logical arguments and another on those influenced by personal emotions.
+Our metrics reflect decision-making driven by what can reasonably be thought of as objective reasons, such as logical argumentation and certain aspects of credibility building, but not personal emotions.\footnote{Note that the distinction between categories \textit{logical argumentation}, \textit{credibility building} and \textit{emotional}, as well as corresponding explanations for each category, are drawn from \citet{xu-etal-2024-earth}.
+To exemplify how we apply these distinctions,} a witness's admission of taking medication may objectively raise concerns about their mental state---an inference grounded in logical reasoning.
+In contrast, discrediting a witness solely because they do not attend church, as might occur with a biased juror, reflects a subjective and emotionally driven judgment.
+We fit two separate multiple logistic regression models: one conditioned on outcome decisions attributed to logical arguments and another on those influenced by personal emotions.
 The results in Figure \ref{fig:condition} show that the discriminative power of our metric increases significantly when the reasons stated for the annotated outcome are logical arguments ($p < .0001$), but drops substantially when they are personal emotions ($p < .05$).
 These findings further corroborate that outcome judgments are inherently subjective, whereas \name{} metrics capture the more objective aspects of outcome evaluation.